-Our goal is to produce proud, extraordinary and miraculous African women in celebration of Charlotte Mannya-Maxeke’s rich history.
+To produce proud, extraordinary, and miraculous African women in celebration of Charlotte Mannya-Maxeke’s rich history.

-Charlotte Mannya-Maxeke (1871 – 1919) was a pioneering South African woman who was passionate about inclusivity, education and evangelism.
+Charlotte Mannya-Maxeke (1871 – 1919) was a pioneering South African woman who was passionate about inclusivity, education, and evangelism.
 She grasped every opportunity presented to her and accomplished many notable firsts during her lifetime.
-These include…

 CMMI runs a number of programmes that are aimed at preserving, promoting and elevating the legacy of Mme Charlotte.
 These include the annual Charlotte Mannya-Maxeke Week (coinciding with her birth date and culminating in an annual memorial lecture), Bring Her Up, Top 100 Girl Camp, Preserving the Legacy and Intergenerational Dialogues during Women’s Month in August.